alercebroker/pipeline/README.md

     bimage: float
     xpos: float
     ypos: float
-    alerce_id: int = None
+    aid: int = None
     extra_fields: dict = field(default_factory=dict)
+    stamps: dict = field(default_factory=dict)
 ```

+Where `extra_fields` is a dictionary that has the complement of data that is not generic, that is, the rest of the data that comes from the alert.
+The `stamps` is a dictionary with respective cutouts.

 The main idea is to recover the useful fields for the massive data processing.
 The parsers are responsible for filtering only useful information from sources:
 - ATLAS (version 0.0.1.
 Since 2021/10/12)
 - ZTF (version 0.0.1.
 Since 2021/10/12)

-The parsers receive a list of messages (dictionaries in python) and return a list of dictionaries with the selected key-value.
+The parsers receive a list of messages (messages = dictionaries in python) and return a list of dictionaries with the selected key-value.

 ## Developer set up